stephenturner/oneliners/README.md

 Get unique entries in file.txt based on column 1 (takes only the first instance):

     awk '!arr[$2]++' file.txt

+Print each line where the 5th field is equal to ‘abc123’:

+    awk '$5 == "abc123"' file.txt

+Print each line where the 5th field is *not* equal to ‘abc123’:

+    awk '$5 == "abc123"' file.txt

+Print each line whose 7th field matches the regular expression:

+    awk '$7  ~ /^[a-f]/' file.txt

+Print each line whose 7th field *does not* match the regular expression:

+    awk '$7  ~ /^[a-f]/' file.txt

 Replace all occurances of `foo` with `bar` in file.txt: